Alejoboga20/coding-interview-js/01-Big-O-Notation/README.md

 ## Space Complexity

 Space complexity is a way to describe the amount of memory an algorithm takes in terms of the amount of input data.
+To calculate the space complexity of an algorithm, we need to consider the amount of space used by the algorithm in terms of the size of the input data set.

 ## Cheat Sheet